Hierarchical Mask-Enhanced Dual Reconstruction Network for Few-Shot Fine-Grained Image Classification: Introduction

 Based on the above two insights, we propose the Hierarchical Mask-enhanced Dual Reconstruction Network (HMDRN) for few-shot fine-grained image classification.
 The HMDRN extracts dual-layer feature maps from the backbone network, then processes them through two innovative modules: (1) Cross-Level Attentional Reconstruction Module (CLARM), which integrates complementary information from different feature hierarchies to enhance representational capacity; (2) Masked Transformer Feature Enhancement Module (MTFEM), which applies adaptive binary masks to selectively process discriminative regions.
 The complete architecture sequentially enhances features through MTFEM, reconstructs each layer separately, and adaptively combines similarity scores using learnable weights.

-In summary, the main contributions of our work are as follows: \begin{itemize} \item We propose the Hierarchical Mask-enhanced Dual Reconstruction Network (HMDRN) for few-shot fine-grained image classification, which addresses the dual challenges of utilizing complementary information across network hierarchies and enhancing focus on discriminative regions; \item We design a Cross-Level Attentional Reconstruction Module (CLARM) that effectively utilizes and integrates complementary visual representations from different network layers, simultaneously capturing high-level semantic representations and mid-level structural details, thus resolving the feature expression bottleneck in FS-FGIC tasks; \item We develop a novel Masked Transformer Feature Enhancement Module (MTFEM) with an adaptive binary masking strategy that enhances focus on discriminative regions while filtering less informative features, improving the ability of the model to distinguish subtle differences between similar subclasses; \item We conduct extensive experiments on three challenging fine-grained datasets, with ablation studies and feature visualizations demonstrating our method consistently outperforms state-of-the-art methods while providing visual evidence of superior feature reconstruction capabilities. \end{itemize}
+In summary, the main contributions of our work are as follows: \begin{itemize} \item We propose the Hierarchical Mask-enhanced Dual Reconstruction Network (HMDRN) for few-shot fine-grained image classification, which addresses the dual challenges of utilizing complementary information across network hierarchies and enhancing focus on discriminative regions; \item We design a Cross-Level Attentional Reconstruction Module (CLARM) that addresses the underutilization of hierarchical features by effectively utilizing and integrating complementary visual representations from different network layers, simultaneously capturing high-level semantic representations and mid-level structural details, thus resolving the feature expression bottleneck in FS-FGIC tasks; \item We develop a novel Masked Transformer Feature Enhancement Module (MTFEM) with an adaptive binary masking strategy that addresses the lack of selective region focus by enhancing focus on discriminative regions while filtering less informative features, improving the ability of the model to distinguish subtle differences between similar subclasses; Operating sequentially, MTFEM refines features for CLARM to reconstruct across hierarchical levels; \item We conduct extensive experiments on three challenging fine-grained datasets, with ablation studies and feature visualizations demonstrating our method consistently outperforms state-of-the-art methods while providing visual evidence of superior feature reconstruction capabilities. \end{itemize}

-\section{Related Work}
+\section{Related work}